INTERNATIONAL PRAISE FOR O.R. MELLING’S BOOKS

 Born in Ireland, raised and educated in Canada, she lives at present in an Irish seaside town.
 Melling has a B.A. in Celtic Studies and philosophy, an M.A. in Mediaeval Irish History, and is a former officer in the Royal Canadian Navy (Reserve).

-Melling’s books include an upcoming work of creative non-fiction (May, 2022), two adult novels of magic realism, one teen fiction in diary form, and six young adult fantasies based on Celtic mythology and fairy folklore included in TOP TEN FANTASY FOR YOUTH and TOP TEN YOUTH BOOKS FOR THE ENVIRONMENT by the American Library Association.
+Melling’s books include a first-time work of creative non-fiction (with agent), two adult novels of magic realism, one teen fiction in diary form, and six young adult fantasies based on Celtic mythology and fairy folklore included in TOP TEN FANTASY FOR YOUTH and TOP TEN YOUTH BOOKS FOR THE ENVIRONMENT by the American Library Association.

 Translations include German, Japanese, Chinese and Czech.
 The Hunter’s Moon was adapted for a stage musical in England (Leeds Irish Centre with primary and secondary schools) and The Summer King, for a youth ballet in New York (“Dance for Joy”).